Tunisian leader names new PM with little experience at crisis moment | Politics

 Tunisian leader names new PM with little experience at crisis moment

-Tunisia's president named a geologist with little government experience as prime minister on Wednesday amid a crisis over his seizure of sweeping powers and dire threats to public finances.
-Najla Bouden Romdhane, a little-known professor of geophysics who implemented World Bank projects at the education ministry, is Tunisia's first woman prime minister.
+President Kais Saied named a geologist with little government experience as Tunisia's first woman prime minister on Wednesday amid a crisis following his seizure of sweeping powers and with public finances close to breaking point.
+He has asked Najla Bouden Romdhane, a little-known professor of geophysics who implemented World Bank projects at the education ministry, to form a government as quickly as possible.

-President Kais Saied has been under mounting domestic and international pressure to name a government after he dismissed the prime minister, suspended parliament, and assumed executive authority in July in moves his foes call a coup.
-Last week, he suspended most of the constitution, saying he could rule by decree during an "exceptional" period with no set ending, calling into question democratic gains after Tunisia's 2011 revolution that triggered the Arab spring.
+Elected in 2019, Saied has been under mounting domestic and international pressure to name a government after he dismissed the prime minister, suspended parliament and assumed executive authority in July in moves his foes call a coup.
+Last week, he suspended most of the constitution, saying he could rule by decree during an "exceptional" period with no set ending, calling into question democratic gains after Tunisia's 2011 revolution that triggered the Arab Spring protests.

-Speaking in an online video, Saied said her appointment honored Tunisian women and asked her to propose a cabinet in the coming hours or days "because we have lost a lot of time".
-The new government should confront corruption and respond to the demands and dignity of Tunisians in all fields, including health, transport, and education, he added.
+Speaking in an online video, Saied said Bouden's appointment honoured Tunisian women and asked her to propose a cabinet in the coming hours or days "because we have lost a lot of time".
+The new government should confront corruption and respond to the demands and dignity of Tunisians in all fields, including health, transport and education, he added.

-However, Bouden is likely to have less direct power than previous prime ministers under the 2014 constitution after Saied said last week that during the emergency period the government would be responsible to the president.
-CRISIS
+Women have only rarely held senior political roles in Arab countries.
+In Tunisia, Saied has also appointed a woman, Nadia Akacha, as chief of staff, his closest and most powerful aide.
+Bouden is likely to have less direct power than previous prime ministers under the 2014 constitution, however, after Saied said last week that during the emergency period the government would be responsible to the president.

 "It is a positive sign that a woman will lead the government.
 I hope she will immediately start saving the country from the spectre of bankruptcy.
 She should quickly look at the problems of Tunisians," said Amin Ben Salem, a banker in Tunis.
 There was no immediate reaction from the labour union or political parties to Bouden's appointment.
 However, major parties in the parliament may challenge the legality of her appointment and that of any new government or the policies it tries to enact without consent of the suspended chamber.